Blanche of Navarre, Duchess of Brittany

-Blanche of Navarre (1226 – 12 August 1283), also known as Blanche of Champagne, was the daughter of Theobald the Troubador, King of Navarre and Count of Champagne, and his second wife Agnes of Beaujeu.
+Blanche of Navarre (1226 – 12 August 1283), also known as Blanche of Champagne, was the daughter of Theobald the Troubador, King of Navarre and Count of Champagne, and Agnes of Beaujeu.
 She was a member of the House of Champagne.
 By her marriage to John I, Duke of Brittany, she became Duchess consort of Brittany.

 Life

 Blanche was firstly betrothed to Otto III, Count of Burgundy; the marriage contract was signed on 16 January 1236.
 However, the engagement was broken.

 Blanche was instead married in 1236 to John I, Duke of Brittany: the main reason he married Blanche was so he could get Navarre, and Theobald did make John heir to the throne.
 However, John renounced the claim after Margaret of Bourbon bore Theobald two sons.